 If you can prove store negligence, you should consider filing a claim.

-Types of Slip and Fall Injuries at a Convenience Store
+Types of Injuries From a Slip and Fall at a Convenience Store

 The shoulder takes a beating because of the instinct to grab onto something during the fall.

-What to Do After a Slip and Fall Incident
+What You Should Do After a Slip and Fall Incident

 How you react to a slip and fall at 7-Eleven or any store determines whether you should file a claim.